thebearingedge/timdav.is/source/_posts/UNIX-Domain-Sockets-vs-TCP-Sockets.md

 ## UNIX Domain Sockets

 This is a topic I've never really looked into until now.
 I'm often trying to come up with quick and simple ways to make underlying technologies (like TCP) more concrete to my students.
-So I've been playing around with the [`net` module](https://nodejs.org/docs/latest-v10.x/api/net.html#net_net) while writing some Node.js.
+So I've been playing around with the [`net` module](https://nodejs.org/docs/latest-v10.x/api/net.html#net_net) while writing some Node.js lessons.

 Then I saw this: